Skip to main content

 2. Configure the paging file:

-2. In the "Performance" section, click on the "Settings" button
+2. In the "Performance" section, click on the "Settings" button.

-6. Click on "Set" and then on "OK".
+6. Click on "Set" and then on "OK" to confirm.

-Frequent Questions (FAQ)
+Frequently Asked Questions (FAQ)

 What is the paging file?

-Is it safe to reduce the size of the pagefile.sys?
+Is it safe to reduce its size?

-Can I completely disable the pagefile.sys?
+Can I disable the paging file completely?

 Add new comment